rahafoundation/raha-mobile-app/README.md

 ## Running the app...

+### Disclaimer

+In either platform, building can take a long time, so bear with it.
+Once it's built, though, if all you change are JavaScript files, you don't need to re-build the project; the React Native packager should be running in a Terminal window, and so long as it can communicate to your phone, the JavaScript will be up to date.

+Now, as for how to do it...

 ### ...on an iPhone simulator:

 Run `yarn start:ios`, and it an iPhone simulator running the code should start.